burestracko/phaser-sample-app/README.md

-# phaser-sample-app
-Phaser sample app
+# Phaser sample app

+This app was created as a sample app to present basic skills in Phaser.

+You can run this app [here](https://tracko.cz/phaser/).